Protein Quality and Protein Combining: Visual tools for the PDCAAS method

-The highest PDCAAS value any food can obtain is 1.
-It is achieved when a protein source contains all the relevant amino acids in the amounts equal to or exceeding those prescribed by the reference pattern.
-For persons 6 months and older, the highest quality protein sources (PDCAAS 1) are egg whites, whey protein, most kinds of meat, milk and a few others.
-For infants, nothing rivals the protein quality of human milk (in fact, relative to infants hardly any naturally occurring protein source achieves PDCAAS 1).
-In contrast, human milk is an inadequate protein source for adults because of its low overall protein content (it may contains good quality protein, but in too small amounts for an adult).
+As mentioned previously, the maximum PDCAAS value that a food can obtain is 1.
+This is achieved when the food's protein contains all relevant amino acids in amounts that equal or exceed those prescribed by the reference pattern.
+For individuals aged 6 months and older, the highest quality protein sources (PDCAAS 1) include egg whites, whey protein, most types of meat, milk, and a few others.
+For infants, human milk is the highest quality protein source (in fact, relative to infants, hardly any other naturally occurring protein source achieves this value).
+However, human milk is an inadequate protein source for adults due to its low overall protein content (although it may contain high-quality protein, it is present in insufficient quantities for adults).

 - US food database FoodData Central (U.S. Department of Agriculture)

 - Frida public food database (Denmark)

 - Norwegian food database Matvaretabellen